 The answer lies in dog-proofing — not only will it keep your puppies safe, but it will also pet-proof your furniture.

 Yes, that’s right.
-Puppies love to gnaw on furniture, especially those going through their teething stage.
+Puppies love to gnaw on furniture, especially those undergoing teething stages, as they lose their baby teeth and their adult teeth come in.

 So, how do you protect furniture from a teething puppy?